 - a medical certificate

-- a police clearance certificate from your country of origin and last country of residence
+- a police clearance certificate from your country of origin and your last country of residence

-In addition, your prospective employer must submit various documents, including company registration documents and proof of why you were the best candidate for the job.
-Your temporary work permit will usually be issued for a period of 2 years, after which it can be renewed.
+In addition, your prospective employer must submit various documents, including company registration documents and proof of why you are the best candidate for the job.
+Your temporary work permit will usually be issued for a period of two years, after which it can be renewed.
 If you change employer after moving to Namibia, you must apply for a new work permit.